 He had a unique charisma that won over Latino audiences across the United States and Latin America.
 This puts Tito Rodriguez in the same category of extraordinaire entertainers like Sammy Davis, Jr.

-This month marks 40 years since Latin music lost the maestro Tito Rodriguez.
-To commemorate the occasion, and since it coincides with the month of love, Fania Records released the CD “Boleros del Ayer”, which captures 14 of Tito Rodriguez most memorable “boleros”.
+It has been over 40 years since Latin music lost the maestro Tito Rodriguez.
+To commemorate the occasion, Fania Records released the CD “Boleros del Ayer”.
+This album captures 14 of Tito Rodriguez most memorable “boleros”.

 Versatility and Charisma

-These are the 2 words with which I can describe Tito Rodriguez.
+These are the two words with which I describe Tito Rodriguez.
 To this day, Tito remains one of the handful of singers that could sing equally well “guarachas” and “boleros”.
-Many singers do both, but only a handful do both well enough to create big hits out of each type of Latin music song.
+Many singers do both, but only a handful do both well enough to create big hits out of each rhythm.

-Although Rodriguez began singing mostly “boleros” at a young age, it would be his unique style of singing “guarachas” or Salsa that would open the doors for him into Latin music greatness.
-His versatility and his ability to attract women to his presentations, earned him a spot at the Palladium stage in New York City, the premium stage for Latin music.
-At the Palladium , his band alternated with such greats as with Machito and his Afro-Cubans, and with Tito Puente’s band.
+Tito Rodriguez began singing mostly “boleros” at a young age.
+However, it would be his unique style of singing “guarachas”, what is now called Salsa, that would open the doors for him into Latin music greatness.
+His versatility and his ability to attract women to his presentations earned him a spot at the Palladium.
+At the time, it was the premier stage for Latin music in New York.
+At the Palladium , his band alternated with such greats as with Machito and his Afro-Cubans, as well as with Tito Puente’s orchestra.

 Because of his great versatility and charisma, Tito Rodriguez landed his own TV show in Puerto Rico.
-His show as about comic sketches, interviews, and obviously songs with musical guests.
-Although short lived, having a TV show is not many musicians can add to their resume.
+His show included comedy sketches, interviews, and songs with musical guests.
+Although short lived, having had a TV show is not something many musicians can add to their resume.